jackokring/KRTPluginADemo/docs/KRTPluginJ.md

 Next!

 I vont to vrock'it into spass.
 Like a moo-sycle style like so man, hey dudumdida, ho, yes, or "well it's like the loader is like flawed, but excellent, but needs a stop 'till end then go, as an easy man."
 2023-03-02 yes either same TB-303*2.

+Yes, the build system should now be better.
+It follows a few botches and generic code hacks.
+So now I'm thinking about maybe other languages to add.
+I though LOGO for fun, but `TO NAME :VAR` is all wrong.
+It should've been `TO "NAME "VAR` for evaluation consistency.